Dynatrace/backstage-plugin/README.md

   system: integrations
 ```

-The queries defined in notebooks must follow the guidelines introduced for
+The queries defined in Notebooks must follow the guidelines introduced for
 [Custom Queries](#custom-queries).
-However, the notebook queries do not support
+However, the Notebook queries do not support
 placeholders.

 To include the result tables for the custom queries of the entity, you would